olaishola05/olaishola05/README.md

 - 👯 I’m looking to collaborate with other content creators
 - 👨‍🎓 Life student of JavaScript
 - 💇‍♂️ Pronouns: He/Him
-- 🥅 2022 Goals: Contribute more to Open Source projects && get full time role in software development
+- 🥅 2023 Goals: Contribute more to Open Source projects, be active in the community && Co-found something
 - 💬 Ask me about anything
 - 📫 Reach me here: olaishola@hotmail.co.uk